NCIP/gdc-docs/docs/Data_Portal/Release_Notes/PreLaunch_Data_Portal_Release_Notes.md

 *   Reports
     *   Allow users to view a data download statistics report
 *   Improve usability and visual experience:
-    *   Allow users to view projects data using a new type of graph (“githut” style)
+    *   Allow users to view projects data using a new type of graph ("githut" style)
     *   Implement more features into the table widget (sort per column, hide/show columns, re-arrange columns, export to JSON, XML, CSV, TSV, maintain user preferences)
     *   Display UI and API version at the bottom of the page
 *   Search